 Rosenfeld Injury Lawyers LLC represents children with mild to severe injuries suffered in accidents such as motor vehicle collisions, school-related accidents, playground events and other types of professional negligence.
-Our law firm has collected a series of child injury accident FAQs related to the medical and legal aspects of an accident involving children who have been injured through another's negligence.
+Our Chicago personal injury lawyers have collected a series of child injury accident FAQs related to the medical and legal aspects of an accident involving children who have been injured through another's negligence.
 Should you have additional questions, we invite you to contact our office for a free review of your legal rights.

 Child Injury Accident Frequently Asked Questions

 Children can be injured anywhere including at school, daycare, playgrounds, camp, foster homes, at play in the neighbor's yard or as a passenger in vehicles.
-Children can become the victim of medical malpractice, pedestrian accident, bicycle crash, dog bite, unfenced pools, defective amusement park equipment, pedestrian injury, backyard accident, unsafe product, electrocution, car seat failure, birth injury, broken toy, unlocked weapon, school bus injury, negligent caretakers, sexual assault and abusive adults.
+Children can become the victim of medical malpractice, bicycle crashes, dog bites, unfenced pools, defective amusement park equipment, pedestrian injuries, backyard accidents, unsafe products, electrocution, car seat failure, birth injuries, broken toys, unlocked weapons, school bus injury, negligent caretakers, sexual assault and abusive adults.

-The child injury attorneys at Rosenfeld Injury Lawyers LLC have compiled a comprehensive list of the most frequently asked questions involving personal injury cases and wrongful death lawsuits and posted the answers below.
-Many families use this information to determine how to take legal action for justice and to obtain the financial compensation they deserve for their injuries and damages.
+The child injury attorneys at Rosenfeld Injury Lawyers LLC have compiled a comprehensive list of the most frequently asked questions involving child personal injury cases and wrongful death lawsuits and posted the answers below.
+Many families use this information to determine how to take legal action for justice and to obtain the financial compensation they deserve for their child's injuries and damages.
+If you have questions about your specific situation, we welcome the opportunity to discuss your case with you in person.
+Call us any time at (888) 424-5757.

+Some of the most common injuries that children sustain in Illinois accident include broken bones, scarring, spinal and head wounds.
 Our attorneys have represented many families and their children who sustained severe injuries caused by the negligent actions of others.
-Some of these injuries include:
+Some of the harm that these incidents include the following:

 - Traumatic brain injury (TBI)